 - I use Random.org to generate a list of integers to fill as many spots as we have available for the season and those integers correspond to the row number in the spreadsheet of the adjusted, blinded, randomized entries.

-- The list is then un-blinded, I send the email to let everyone (chosen or not) know the list of groups chosen and then get back to sorting all the various scheduling requests in the selected groups and putting together the calendar as quickly as possible.
+- The list is then un-blinded, I post in the HUGE Info Central group on Facebook to let everyone (chosen or not) know the list of groups chosen and then get back to sorting all the various scheduling requests in the selected groups and putting together the calendar as quickly as possible.

 Having to make all these adjustments is why the lottery is taking longer and longer each time – ultimately the odds remain the same for everyone and I know some of it is a result of an overabundance of ideas but some is still a deliberate attempt to work the odds.
 I think we address it pretty well so people with lots of group ideas still have the same chance to be selected AND can put up as many of their ideas as they like without eclipsing people that only enter once or twice.

 What you need to know when performing at IAGG:

 - There is a mandatory pre-show meeting at 7pm.
 That is your call time, no matter when you are up in the show.
 Someone from your group needs to be there.

 - When promoting the shows (And you damn well SHOULD be) please use the show name “Improv A Go Go” and start time of 8pm – not just your group name and when you go on, because you’re asking people to come for the whole show rather than just your set.

 - This show has been kept running and vital by the combined efforts of hundreds of people, please join in and help.
 If you want a packed show, bring a big audience.
 Do not rely on the theater or the show or the other groups or the audience to “just be there” or they won’t be.
 We’ve had months of barely anyone in the seats and we’ve had months when every Sunday was packed – both are the direct result of the work groups put into it.